 - An audio recording feature users can employ to leave messages for each other.

 They say there are no absolutes in the world, but nearly every web designer has run into this type of client at one point or another.
-In a best-case scenario, you get paid in full…after months of back and forth legal threats.
+In a best-case scenario, the client pays you in full…after months of back and forth legal threats.
 In a worse case situation, the client must be sued to recover the money, which results in them leaving nasty reviews for you on Yelp and other review sites.
 Fortunately, one small step can often eliminate an adverse outcome.

 Web Design Contract Amendment

 Write the new specs and costs down.
 It is as simple as that.
-Any time a client wants to make a change of significance to their project; the change should be documented in a written amendment to the original contract.
+Any time a client wants to make a change of significance to their project; you should document the change in a written amendment to the original contract.
 The amendment is usually just one page, but should cover the following topics:

 - That the parties are amending the original contract.